 Draft – Review – Revise – Customize – Litigate

-In other words, it is – by far – worth the fees you pay a business contracts attorney to draft a contract when compared to the costs of litigating a dispute over a poorly drafted contract.
+In other words, it is – by far – worth the fees you pay a business contracts lawyer to draft a agreement when compared to the costs of litigating a dispute over a poorly drafted agreement.
 If you’re still on the fence, click here for a recent blawg post on the perils of template and non-lawyer drafted contracts.

 Business Contracts are the Keystone